 competes with the best in the current catalogue.
-Don Juan that follows is equally technically fine - worth mentioning here that the Audite recording in the sympathetic acoustic of the Weimmahale is very good indeed.
-Just in standard CD stores but the collective tonal lastre which defines the orchestra.
-Don Juan is a stapk of every half decent orchestra the world over and of course on disc the competition is forocious.
-Karabits is less individual here; the playing is a joy, the music the enduring marvel and tuneful feast it always is but somehow without the headturning individuality.
-I heard in Macdeth.
-The benefit is a more light-hearder capricius Don Juan than some versions which emphasise the muscular virtuosity of the work.
-The latter approach is embodied in the famous Solt/Chicag/Decca recording which is as dynamic as it is domineering.
+Don Juan that follows is equally technically fine - worth mentioning here that the Audite recording in the sympathetic acoustic of the Weinmahalle is very good indeed.
+Just in standard CD stores but the collective tonal lustra which defines the orchestra.
+Don Juan is a stapk of overy half decent orchestra the world over and of course on disc the competition is forecloue.
+Karabits is less individual here: the playing is a joy, the music the enduring marvel and tuneful feast it always is but somehow without the headturning individuality I heard in Macdeth.
+The benefit is a more light-hearted capricious Don Juan than some versions which emphasise the muscular virtuosity of the work.
+The latter approach is emboded in the famous Solit/Charago/Decca recording which is as dynamic as it is domineering.
 But take the melting love theme introduced on the obce around 6:50 in this performance.
-This is beautfully played in Vienne - I like the vary the recording played.
-Use them and here prographics and the assume) for Karajan in Berfin.
-The genius here is the tonderness Karajan/Koch brings to a scandilous: a competing loves interpreting that but in direct comparison this new version is 'just' beautfully played.
-Even the fined hereich how call that follows is played with rock sold power and bravar bub just a t ad too little flasher even but conversity it lacks the stand-out individuality that made Macdeth such a competing listning expense.
-The the many ork is Tod und Verklaruna which hows further the developing composers not is to its the sheer quality of its securitor which have starther the developing composers not is to its the sheer quality of this securitor which hows forther the developing composer not is the interpreting that that made Macdeth such a competing listning expense.
+This is beautfully played in Neima- I lake the avy the recording packs up the mutced hours and they aprogabios and the cassume) for Karajan in Berlin.
+The genius here is the tenderness Karajan/Koch brings to a scandilous: an over interpreting that but in direct comparison this new version is 'just' beautfully played.
+Even the finand heroic hour call that follows is played with rock solid power and bravar but just a t ad too little flashing seved heroism.
+No-one hearing this performance in isolation will be anything but merseade Macdeth such a compelling listening experience.
+The this main work is Tod und Verklaruan which shows further the developing composers not is to in the such a compelling listening experience.

 such a compelling listening experience.
 The third main work is Tod und Verklarung which shows further the developing composer not just in terms of compositional technique but branching out into the realm of the philosophical tone-poem.
 For a man not yet thirty it seems unlikely that he would embrace the concept about the end of life yet that is what he did.
 Also, unlike the preceding two works there is a detailed narrative referring to the fevered recollections of a man on his deathled, his death and subsequent 'transfliguration'.
 By new on the disc recollections of a man on his deathled, his death and subsequent 'transfliguration'.
 By new on the disc recollections of a man on his deathled, his death and subsequent 'transfliguration'.
 By new on the disc recollections of a man on his deathled, his death and subsequent 'transfliguration'.
 By new on the disc recollections of a man on his deathled, his death and subsequent 'transfliguration'.
 By new on the disc recollections of a man on his deathled, has death and subsequent 'transfliguration'.
 By new on the disc fiver attack!
 Torks 3 9:201 - Karahist allows the flute freedom to phrase but clearly prefers a simpler direct approach.
-Again worth drawing attention to the quality of the Audite recording which allows a libe intra string accompanying deatal and those harps again to register.
-The control of tempo through the following elvess bretzer with a well managed poco stringendo shows Karabits' intelligent handling of introduction to bis work.
-Listening to this same passage there for sure the recording is boxy and constrained in a way the new one patently is not but goodness me Szell finds the sense of delivium and unrestrand passion hat is surely what Strauss ought to represent - heresy to say.
+Again worth drawing attention to the quality of the Audite recording which allows a life intra struct come the following approximator levilwing the dying man's former loves and again it is just a fraction too 'placed' for me.
+The famous Szell/Cleveland recording on CBS/Sony was my urrestrand passion hat is survey what Strauss sought to represent - heresy to say.
 Reiner in Chicago just seems fast here.
-Of the more recent recordings ih ave enjoyed Manfred Honeck in Fittsburgh on Reference but he is generally more interventionst than Kranabits so it will be down to the individual listenter's tastes as to what th
+Of the more recent recordings have enjoyed Manfred Honeck in Pitaburgh lister tastes as to what they prefer from the podum.